-You cannot travel to the UK if you’ve visited or passed through a country where travel to the UK is banned in the last 10 days, unless you’re:
+You cannot travel to the UK if you’ve been in a red list country in the previous 10 days unless you’re:

 - a British national

 - anyone with residence rights in the UK